 How to create a multilingual WooCommerce store

-Here, we’ll show you how to create a multilingual WooCommerce store using the Weglot plugin.
+We’ll show you how to create a multilingual WooCommerce store using the Weglot plugin.
 For this tutorial, we’ll assume you already have some products added to your WooCommerce store and have picked a WordPress theme.
-We’ll also assume you want to translate your online store from English to Spanish.
+We’ll also for the purposes of this article look at translating your online store from English to Spanish.

-Note: You can use Weglot to translate your WooCommerce store from over 100+ original languages to destination languages.
+You can use Weglot to translate your WooCommerce store from over 100+ original languages to destination languages.
 You choose from English to Spanish, Spanish to English, or any combination of languages.

 Step #1: Install and activate the Weglot translation plugin